 Assam tea tastes strong because it is shaped by a powerful combination of land, plant and tradition, resulting in tea that is ideal for daily drinking, nourishment and comfort.

-If you want to understand how Assam’s landscape, seasons and family heritage come together in the cup, return to our Ultimate Guide to Assam Tea, where the full story connects flavour to place.
+If you would like to understand how Assam’s landscape, seasons and family heritage come together in the cup, return to our Ultimate Guide to Assam Tea, where the full story connects flavour to place.